What To Do When You’re Feeling Lonely

 What exactly does it mean to feel lonely?

-Feeling lonely is not the same as being alone.
+Although there are many signs associated with loneliness, feeling lonely is not the same as being alone.

 The philosopher Paul Tillich famously wrote: “Loneliness expresses the pain of being alone while solitude expresses the glory of being alone.”

+Many poets and scholars have written about what it means to be alone, too.
 With that in mind, being alone simply means that you’re physically by yourself.

 Dr. Julianne Holt-Lunstad described loneliness to us as “the subjective feeling of being alone.
 It’s often described as a distressing feeling, but quite often, it’s defined as the discrepancy between one’s actual level of social connection and one’s desired level of social connection.”